yandex-cloud/docs/en/_includes/vm-connect-ssh-linux-note.md

-> [!NOTE]
+{% note info %}

->
+In public Linux images provided by Yandex.Cloud, the functionality of connecting over SSH using login and password is disabled by default.

-> In public Linux images provided by Yandex.Cloud, the functionality of connecting over SSH using login and password is disabled by default.
+{% endnote %}